 Cons

-- There is no way to connect headphones.
+- There is no possibility of connecting headphones.

 Sony STR-DH190 – good stereo receiver from Sony

 Sony STRDH190 is a complete home stereo receiver.
+And it’s the only one on my list.
 For audio listeners who want modern sound, the NAD integrated amplifier sounds great; pumping out 100 watts per channel at 8 Ohm, the Sony has enough power to push any subwoofer to its loudest volume.

 Pros